-See the example of Superior Blings LLC website.
+See the example of Superior Blinds LLC website.
 The website is matching its white background with a tone of light yellow and grey to create a perfect harmony.
 The basic idea is to make sure that when a user arrives on the website, they should feel welcomed.

 They should be able to stay for a long time on the website without putting a strain on their eyes.